Yeesookyung: Artistic biography

-Yee celebrates discarded pieces that were deemed unworthy and grants them a new life by reassembling them into new forms.
-She sees potentiality in things that are discarded and places value on all existing things as they are.
-This act of “translating” value is a process in which the artist pays homage to psychic wounds through the shamanistic redemption of the once discarded object(s).
-Each Translated Vase is a collaboration between Yee and another artist since she is using their discarded pieces.
-In 2012, she used the pieces of Young Sook Park, whose known for her moon jars, to make a sculpture of an actual moon.
+Yeesookyung celebrates discarded ceramic pieces, deemed unworthy and grants them a new life, reassembling them into new forms.
+She sees potential in things that are discarded and utilizes broken ceramics in her sculptural works.
+The "Translated Vase" Series simultaneously inverts a Japanese practice of Kintsugi but also pays homage to psychic wounds through the Korean shamanistic practices that use discarded objects as tools of spiritual recollection and redemption.
+Each Translated Vase uses discarded pieces making the natural adaptation of material use a collaboration between Yee Sookyung and another artist.
+In 2012, she used the ceramic pieces from a moon jar created by Young Sook Park who is widely known for her mastery of moon jars.
+Yeesookyung made a sculpture that visualized the circular form of a moon, again subverting historical narratives through her artistic practice.

-In 2004 she also created her Daily Drawing series as a way to record her thoughts and feelings during a tumultuous time in her life.
+Yeesookyung's practice expanded towards drawing works, in 2004 she created her Daily Drawing series, the series was a way for record her thoughts and feelings during a tumultuous time in her life.
 Through these drawings, she explored how to confront and heal psychological wounds through art.
-Rather than turning away or trying to forget about such wounds, she embraces suffering and hardship as a way to reach transcendence.
-This mindset of embracing and reviving memories through wounds is also present within her into her landmark Translated Vase series.
+In Yeesookyung's larger creative process, she attempts to consider both pain and pleasure in her works.
+She is continuously contemplating the restrains and blessings of the human experience.
+The drawing series embraces suffering and hardship as a way to reach transcendence.
+This mindset of embracing and reviving memories through wounds is also present within the Translated Vase series.